Fundsmith

 Fundsmith is a London-based investment management company, founded in 2010 by Terry Smith.
-As of December 2019, Fundsmith manages £26bn in assets.
+As of December 2023, Fundsmith manages £36bn in assets.
 Smith has been referred to as "the English Warren Buffett" after achieving superior investment returns with strategies similar to the U.S. investor.

-Fundsmith employs a long-term, buy-and-hold investment philosophy.
-Its funds seek to own concentrated portfolios of quoted businesses that will compound in value over the years, chosen on the basis of company fundamentals, defensible competitive advantages, and attractive valuation.
-Individual stocks are selected via rigorous in-house, bottom-up analysis.
+Fundsmith employs a long-term, buy-and-hold approach.
+Its funds seek to own concentrated portfolios of quoted businesses chosen on the basis of company fundamentals, defensible competitive advantages, and attractive valuation.

 Investment strategy

 Fundsmith looks for companies generating high returns on capital and operating in sectors driven by a large number of everyday, repeat events and transactions, such as consumer staples and medical consumables.
-It avoids emerging technology firms, owing to their inherent unpredictability; it also avoids firms in heavily cyclical industries, such as airlines and real estate.
+The company avoids emerging technology firms and heavily cyclical industries, such as airlines and real estate.
 Smith does not invest in banks, owing to their reliance on leverage and financial engineering.
 He was the No.1 rated bank analyst at Barclays in London from 1984-89.

 Fundsmith also looks for companies with an established competitive advantage, for example, Automatic Data Processing, the payroll processor whose large installed base of software is said by Smith to give such firms "annuity-like characteristics".
 As Smith told The Telegraph newspaper in 2015: "The reality is that we don't seek to predict who will win, but rather to bet on a company that has already won."

 Fundsmith invests on behalf of individuals, wealth managers, institutions, private banks, prominent families, charities and endowments.
-All four of the firm's partners invest their own money in the fund, with Smith having over £60m in it.
+Smith invests his own money in the fund, having over £250m in it.

-Investors in Fundsmith are charged 1% in management fees each year; the fund charges no performance fees, initial fees or redemption fees.
+Retail investors in Fundsmith Equity Fund are charged 1% in management fees each year; the fund charges no performance fees, initial fees or redemption fees.
 The fund also eschews the higher operational costs associated with frequent dealing.

 Funds

-Fundsmith operates three main investment vehicles: Fundsmith Equity Fund, an open-ended investment company ("OEIC"); Fundsmith Emerging Equities Trust, a listed closed-end investment trust established in 2014 and focused on emerging market equities (LSE: FEET); and Smithson Investment Trust, a listed closed-end investment trust established in 2018 focusing on global mid-cap equities (LSE: SSON).

-Fundsmith also operates a Luxembourg SICAV, which is a feeder fund which only holds units in the OEIC; and a Delaware L.P.
-(Fundsmith Equity Fund L.P.) which follows the same strategy but is available to US tax payers who need a Schedule K-1 Form for the Internal Revenue Service.
+Fundsmith is the manager and administrator of a number of investment funds.
+Fundsmith LLP is the Authorised Corporate Director of two UK open-ended investment companies (“OEIC”), Fundsmith Equity Fund and Fundsmith Sustainable Equity Fund; the alternative investment fund manager for a UK investment trust, Smithson Investment Trust, and for three US limited partnerships.
+Fundsmith LLP is the manager of four segregated accounts.
+Fundsmith LLP is the global distributor of the Fundsmith SICAV.